-The EAPC provides a forum for all of those either working, or with an interest in palliative care throughout Europe and beyond.
+With a focus on education and advocacy, the EAPC provides a forum for all of those either working, or with an interest in palliative care throughout Europe and beyond.
 Currently the EAPC has 55 member associations from 31 European countries and also has individual members from 52 countries globally.
-Members are engaged in palliative care across the lifespan from a range of perspectives: specialist and generalist clinical practice, professional groups, education, policy and research.
-The EAPC is respectful of the cultural and political diversity of our members and aims to speak with ‘one voice and one vision’ on matters that are important for the practice and development of palliative care.
+Members are engaged in palliative care across the lifespan from a range of perspectives: specialist and generalist clinical practice, education, professional groups, policy and research.
+The EAPC is respectful of the cultural and political diversity of our members and aims to speak with ‘one voice and one vision’ on matters that are important for advocacy and the practice and development of palliative care.

 Our history, read more